Cross-collaborative agile UX/UI Research and Design

 16%

-Total revenue increase since launching the re-designed mobile-friendly website
+Total revenue increase since launching the redesigned mobile-first website

 8%